khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-sharing.md

 name: Sharing files and prototypes
 ---

-File sharing is public by default, however, a Figma-generated password will be needed to access a file.
-Additionally, public links will expire after 14 days, but that time can be shortened if necessary.
+Figma contains [orange data](https://handbook.gitlab.com/handbook/security/data-classification-standard/#orange) and files are generally not publicly available by default.

+Files and prototypes are allowed to be shared externally when accessed with a password.
+Public links will expire after 14 days by default.

+When sharing files publicly some unSAFE information might be accessible through the version history, comments, or branches.
+If in doubt, move content to a new file before sharing.

 To publicly share a file or prototype: